Twenty20

 Series B in 1999

-Netcentrex S.A. specializes in developing networking products and network-based applications aimed at enhancing business communications and customer interactions.
-The company provides software solutions that facilitate IP-based voice, video, and data services, as well as fixed-mobile convergence (FMC) solutions for service providers.
-By creating advanced network solutions for next-generation voice and video, Netcentrex enables telecom operators and service providers to deliver integrated voice, video, and data services to both consumer and enterprise markets.
+NetCentrex S.A. is a developer of networking products and network-based applications focused on enhancing business communications and customer interactions.
+The company specializes in providing software solutions for internet protocol (IP)-based voice, video, and data services, as well as fixed-mobile convergence solutions tailored for service providers.
+NetCentrex develops next-generation network voice and video solutions that enable telecom operators to offer integrated voice, video, and data services for both consumer and enterprise markets.
+Through its innovative technology, the company aims to facilitate seamless communication and enhance user experience across various platforms.

 Sentillion